 Large Numbers of Animals Dying

 In laboratory studies, twice the number of chickens fed genetically modified corn died.
-Seven out of twenty rats fed genetically modified tomato developed bleeding stomachs, while another seven out of forty died within two weeks.
+Seven out of twenty rats fed genetically modified tomatoes developed bleeding stomachs, while another seven out of forty died within two weeks.
 Monsanto's study revealed evidence of poisoning in major organs of rats that were fed Bt corn.

 Genetically Modified Crops Remain Inside You

-Evidence of gene transfer reported at medical conferences across the United States found doctors often times responding by citing the huge increase of gastrointestinal issues have been experiencing over the last decade.
+Evidence of gene transfer reported at medical conferences across the United States found doctors often responding by citing the huge increase of gastrointestinal issues they have been experiencing over the last decade.
 Genetically modified foods may be colonizing the gut flora of people in North America.

-The Ignoring and Denial of Government Scientist Warnings
+Ignoring and Denial of Government Scientist Warnings

 The policy denies knowledge of scientists' concerns.
 It declares that no safety studies on genetically modified foods are required.
 It is up to Monsanto and other biotechnology companies to determine if their foods are safe for human and animal consumption.
 Mr. Taylor went on to become Monsanto's Vice President.